88-Pallav/git-repo/README.md

 Step 6: Start using the same.

-*To check the status/track of all the files created and deleted in a repo* git status
+*To check the status/track of all the files created and deleted in a repo:* git status

-*So track a file we can do, track is for files created on local machine but not on github* git add "File_name"
+*So track a file we can do, track is for files created on local machine but not on github:* git add "File_name"

 Note: First save the file and then proceed for commit

-*To ensure git keeps track of all the files in a repo* git add .   // When you use "." then it keeps track of all the files automatically
+*To ensure git keeps track of all the files in a repo:* git add .   // When you use "." then it keeps track of all the files automatically
                otherwise you have to mention mofdified File name everytime.

-*To commit something new*
+*To commit something new:*
 git commit -m "Title Description" -m "Detailed discription"

-*To upload the changes on github* git push origin master
+*To upload the changes on github:* git push origin master

-*To avoid writing the whole thing (git push origin master) we can do* git push -u origin master       // "-u" is for upstream
+*To avoid writing the whole thing (git push origin master) we can do:* git push -u origin master       // "-u" is for upstream
-                                   (After this can we can use 'git push' only we need not use mention 'git psuh origin master')
+                                   (After this can we can use 'git push' only we need not use mention 'git push origin master')

 Note: When you create a repo using GUI the above command changes from master to main:
       git push origin main